bartosz-dude/neutralino-solid-vite/README.md

 ## Known problems

-When closing app window in dev mode, vite doesn't stop
+- When closing app window in dev mode, vite doesn't stop
+- may not work on first start (white screen); restart should make it work

 ## Why the env